-Goal Status 1 Oakridge/Westfir Air Quality Improvement: This goal is Improved Objective: Seek EPA approval to improve air quality in Oakridge/Westfir.
+Goal Status Status 1 Oakridge/Westfir Air Quality Improvement: This goal is Improved Objective: Seek EPA approval to improve air quality in Oakridge/Westfir.
 Currently there are 3 grants: Tag 1, Tag 2, Environmental Justice Government-to-Government Program (EJG2G).
 2 Internal Efficiency Enhancement: This goal is in process Objective: Streamline internal processes and policies for improved efficiency.
 This year the staff have started reviewing workflows and writing policies and procedures to begin the process of succession planning.
 3 Pre-Budget Planning: This goal is Improved Objective: Plan ahead for budget committee meetings to ensure financial stability.
 Improve forecasting models/budget monitoring and engage management team more in the budget process.
 4 Financial Stability Assessment: This goal is Improved Objective: Evaluate LRAPA's costs and explore funding sources for long-term stability.
 The improvement of our software and fiscal process has helped obtain progress, as well researching and pursuing grant opportunities.
 5 Website Redesign: This goal is Improved

 Objective: Improve LRAPA's website for better user access to air quality information. updated/always a work in process.
 6 Community Engagement: This goal is ongoing Objective: Increase interaction with communities to raise air quality awareness.
 There has been added networking with other likeminded agencies for participation in public events.
 7 Collaboration and Partnerships: This goal is ongoing Objective: Strengthen relationships with local communities and industry for problem-solving.
 New focus this year, meeting not only city partners but also local nonprofits and agencies for partner for grant opportunities.
 8 Funding Source Diversification: This goal is ongoing Objective: Seek new funding opportunities to support air quality programs.
 We are building relationships with other agencies to co-apply for grants which adds to our options as we continue to look for grant opportunities.
-9 Airmetrics Enterprise Evaluation: This fund is being closed 9 Airmetrics Enterprise Evaluation: Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
-This fund is being closed This goal is no longer applicable.
-9 Objective: Assess the effectiveness of Airmetrics in Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
+9 Airmetrics Enterprise Evaluation: This fund is being closed Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
 This goal is no longer applicable.
-Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
-Complaint Intake Process Improvement: Objective: Enhance the process for receiving and This goal is no longer applicable.
-This goal is in process Improving software for complaints to allow for 10 Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
-Complaint Intake Process Improvement: Objective: Enhance the process for receiving and responding to air quality complaints.
-This goal is no longer applicable.
-This goal is in process Improving software for complaints to allow for better tracking of complaints.
-10 Objective: Assess the effectiveness of Airmetrics in monitoring air quality.
-Complaint Intake Process Improvement: Objective: Enhance the process for receiving and responding to air quality complaints.
-Regulatory Engagement: Objective: Stay updated on air quality regulations This goal is no longer applicable.
-This goal is in process Improving software for complaints to allow for better tracking of complaints.
-This goal is in process This goal is addressed by adding staff opportunities for engagement and trainings.
-LRAPA's current
+10 Complaint Intake Process Improvement: This goal is in process Objective: Enhance the process for receiving and responding to air quality complaints.
+Improving software for complaints to allow for better tracking of complaints.
+11 Regulatory Engagement: This goal is in process Objective: Stay updated on air quality regulations through engagement with relevant organizations.
+This goal is addressed by adding staff opportunities for engagement and trainings.
+LRAPA's current rulemaking processes align with this goal as well.
+12 Succession Planning and Staff Training: This goal is in process Objective: Prepare for staff transitions through succession planning and training.
+This year the staff have started reviewing workflows and writing policies and procedures to begin the process of succession planning.